Bemnet-Suleman/Addis-Pro-Django-Web-Application-Work-in-Progress-/README.md

-# Addis-Pro-Django-Web-Application-Work-in-Progress-
-**Overview**:

-This project is a Django-based web application originally initiated as a practice collaboration.
-Although the original client request was uncertain and the project was left incomplete, I continued developing it as a way to strengthen my skills in Python and Django.
-The repository demonstrates my ability to structure a Django project, implement core features, and apply modern web development practices.
+# Addis Pro – Early Django Practice Project (Archived Work-in-Progress)
+**Overview:**

+This repository contains one of my earliest experiments with Django, built several years ago when I was just beginning to explore web development.
+The project was never completed and the design is very rough, but I’ve kept it here as part of my learning journey.
+It shows my first attempts at structuring a Django application, experimenting with models, templates, and authentication, and gaining confidence with Python as a backend language.

-**Features Implemented:**
+**Features Attempted:**

-Django project setup with modular apps
+Basic Django project setup with apps

-User authentication (login, signup, logout)
+Simple user authentication (login, signup)

-Basic models for handling company data
+Initial models for storing data

-Template rendering with Bootstrap for responsive design
+Early template rendering with HTML/CSS

-Initial CRUD functionality for managing records

-**Planned Features (Not Yet Completed, I doubt i will even complete them):**

-Dashboard with analytics

-Role-based access control

-API endpoints for integration

-Deployment setup (Heroku/Docker)
+**Limitations:**

+The design is unfinished and not polished

+Functionality is incomplete

+Code reflects beginner-level understanding at the time

 **Tech Stack:**

 Backend: Python, Django

-Frontend: HTML, CSS, Bootstrap
+Frontend: HTML, CSS

 Database: SQLite (development)

 Version Control: Git/GitHub

-**Purpose:** This repository is part of my portfolio to showcase my growing expertise in Python development, Django framework, and web application design.
-Even though the project is unfinished, it reflects my ability to take initiative, learn independently, and build scalable foundations for future applications.
+**Purpose:** This project is archived as a record of my growth.
+While the website itself is not production-ready, it demonstrates my willingness to experiment, learn, and build with Django at an early stage.
+My current projects reflect much more advanced skills, but I keep this one to show where I started and how far I’ve come.